Getting Started with LCSW Supervision

 Getting started

-My program costs $500 per month for 4 hours of supervision.
-You will typically attend two 2-hour supervision sessions each month.
+My program costs $500 per month for 4 hours of supervision ($125/hour), typically scheduled as two 2-hour supervision sessions each month.
 This allows you to complete supervision in 25 months.
 Some employers will reimburse you for your supervision cost.
 Be sure to ask!

 Documentation